mvielkind/mfm-catchphrase-generator/README.md

 [MFM Catchphrase Generator](https://mfm-stay-sexy-and.herokuapp.com/)

+The model was trained with SageMaker using a custom TensorFlow model.
+A SageMaker endpoint is hosted to handle prediction requests.

+This repository contains the code for interacting with AWS Transcribe to create transcriptions of podcast episodes and for the training / deployment of the SageMaker model to generate new catchphrases.

 ## Transcribing Podcast Audio Files with AWS Transcribe.

 To generate data for the model to be trained against I used [AWS Transcribe](https://aws.amazon.com/transcribe/) to